Health and safety

 Our approach

 For us, it goes without saying that we should offer our employees the highest health and safety standards in their work environment.
 Our employees are employed in compliance with the health and safety laws applicable in the countries in which we operate.
-Our general health and safety conditions and further legal and ethical commitments are incorporated into our “Corporate Social Responsibility Policy”.
-For more information on our “Corporate Social Responsibility Policy”, please refer to chapter 3.1. in the report.
+Jungbunzlauer provides best effort to always comply with the Labour Act, the Occupational Health and Safety Act, collective labour agreements and all health regulations as prescribed by the local authorities.
+Our general health and safety conditions, and further legal and ethical commitments are incorporated into our Corporate Social Responsibility Policy.
+(For more information, see chapter 3.1 in our report.)

-Jungbunzlauer’s Management Committee has issued a “Health, Safety, Environmental and Sustainability Policy”, which aims at reducing health and safety risks for our employees to the absolute minimum.
+Jungbunzlauer’s Executive Committee has issued a Health, Safety, Environmental and Sustainability Policy, which aims at reducing health and safety risks for our employees to the absolute minimum.
 This policy is reviewed and updated at least every five years, and compliance with policy guidelines is monitored continuously.
-Risk analyses are performed and plants, processes and projects are regularly assessed by the responsible persons at the production plants.
-The risk analyses are generally conducted based on our ISO certifications.
+The production sites regularly perform health and safety risk assessments by designated persons, for both continuous operations as well as for capital expenditure projects, before and during construction, and before start up of new equipment.
+There are adequate controls to mitigate the risks.
+The risk analyses are generally conducted based on legal requirements, our ISO certified management systems, as well as Responsible Care®.

 Our ambition